 Hey Veterans!
 Brian Reese here, Your VA Claims Insider.
 Are you having some Migraine Headache issues?
-Let’s walk through together how you can file for a VA Claim for Migraines!
+Let’s walk through together how you can file for VA migraine headache Claims!

 What is a Migraine headache claim?

 Let’s start by exampling what a Migraine Headache is and if you experience them!
 Migraine Headaches are intense and severe; often having other symptoms in addition to head pain.

 Some symptoms include nausea, pain behind one eye or ear pain in the temples, seeing spots or flashing lights, sensitivity to light and/ or sound, temporary vision loss, and vomiting.